GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

 ## STEP ONE: Gathering Data

 In this training we will be using American FactFinder (https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml).
 American FactFinder is the best source of all Census data.
 The website allows you to query data to meet almost all of your needs.
-How to Query

 ### 1. Retrieve Census Data

  ![image](https://user-images.githubusercontent.com/37058499/64698820-93f1c880-d471-11e9-9be7-8c5fa9a07bc1.png)

    a.
-When you are on American FactFinder website, click on Advanced Search
+When you are on American FactFinder website, click on Advanced Search .
    b.
-Under Advanced Search, click on SHOW ME ALL
+Under Advanced Search, click on SHOW ME ALL .

 Note: This is the main page for Querying data.
 The four boxes on the left-hand side will allow us to filter the data to suit our needs.
 For this training we will be using data that consists of the median household income in Georgia by county and the population in Georgia by county 2012-2017.
 To do this:

-   c. click on Topics filter on the left top filter
+   c. click on Topics filter on the left top filter .
-   d. select People -> Basic Count/Estimate -> Resident Population
+   d. select People -> Basic Count/Estimate -> Resident Population .
    (At this point you have successfully applied one filter.
-Now let's load georgraphies information.)
+Now let's load georgraphies information.) .
-   e. click on Georgraphies on the left fiter list
+   e. click on Georgraphies on the left fiter list .
-   f. on Select a Georghic Type: County-050
+   f. on Select a Georghic Type: County-050 .
-   g. on Select a State: Georgia
+   g. on Select a State: Georgia .
-   h. on Select one or more geographic areas and click Add to Your Selections: All Counties in Georgia Now you should end up with the following:
+   h. on Select one or more geographic areas and click Add to Your Selections: All Counties in Georgia .
+ Now you should end up with the following:

  <img width="1049" alt="Screen Shot 2019-09-16 at 8 26 01 AM" src="https://user-images.githubusercontent.com/37058499/64957972-15739d00-d85c-11e9-8097-aa1ada6d2ffb.png">